 Board of Directors

 Our board of directors is comprised of local leaders, engaged citizens and alumni.
 We are always open to talking with anyone interested in serving to help us to further our vision.
+We welcome support on our work groups that focus on facilities, fundraising, grant writing, marketing/public relations, volunteers/membership and Pavilion.

-President – Kerry Baird
+President – Margie Labadie

-Vice President – Margie Labadie
+Vice President – Rick King

-Secretary – open
+Secretary – Donna Sample Smith

 Treasurer – Jordan Alleyne